Havasu Falls: Geography

 Havasu Falls is located 1.5 mi from Supai.
-It is the more famous and most visited of the various falls along Havasu Creek.
+It is the most famous and visited of the various falls along Havasu Creek.
 It consists of one main chute that drops over a 90 to 100 ft vertical cliff into a series of plunge pools.
-High calcium carbonate concentration in the water creates the vivid blue-green color and forms the natural travertine dams that occur in various places near the falls.
+High calcium carbonate concentration in the water creates a vivid blue-green color and forms the natural travertine dams that occur in various places near the falls.

 Due to the effects of flash floods, the appearance of Havasu Falls and its plunge pools has changed many times.
-Prior to the flood of 1910, water flowed in a near continuous sheet, and was known as Bridal Veil Falls.
+Before the flood of 1910, water flowed in a near continuous sheet, and was known as Bridal Veil Falls.
 The notch through which water flows first appeared in 1910, and has changed several times since.
 Water currently flows as one stream.
-In the past, there were sometimes multiple streams, or a continuous flow over the edge.
+In the past, there were sometimes multiple streams or a continuous flow over the edge.

 Recreation

 There are many picnic tables on the opposite side of the creek, and it is easy to cross over by following the edges of the pools.
-It is possible to swim behind the falls and enter a small rock shelter behind it.
+Swimming behind the falls and entering a small rock shelter behind it is possible.
 However, drownings have occurred.